 Hot flashes are caused in part by the changing hormone levels in your body before, during, and after menopause.
 During the reproductive years, women can more easily adjust to temperature changes without stimulating the hypothalamus.
 However, when estrogen levels begin to drop, the central thermoregulatory center—the body’s natural thermostat—experiences increased sensitivity.
-Hot flashes are triggered by small elevations in temperature in a reduced thermoneutral zone.
+VMS (vasomotor symptoms of menopause) or hot flashes are triggered by small elevations in temperature in a reduced thermoneutral zone.
 They are the body’s attempt to cool down in response to that temperature change, often causing intense sweating and a feeling of internal heat.

-Summer weather may trigger hot flashes because it’s not only hotter outside, but we may also experience more extreme temperature changes—for instance, going from a cold, air-conditioned office to a sweltering subway train.
+Summer weather may trigger VMS because it’s not only hotter outside, but we may also experience more extreme temperature changes—for instance, going from a cold, air-conditioned office to a sweltering subway train.
 It’s no wonder why our bodies are on overdrive!

 How to tell if you’re having a hot flash

 Summertime can often feel like one giant hot flash, but there are a few key ways to tell if you’re having a hot flash versus feeling the effects of summer heat.
-First, hot flashes happen during perimenopause, menopause, and post-menopause—and 75% of women experience them.
+First, VMS happens during perimenopause, menopause, and post-menopause—and 75% of women experience them.
 Hot flashes are more frequent in the two years after menopause, but some women will experience them during perimenopause in their 30s or 40s, and it’s possible to continue having hot flashes into your late 50s.
-So if you’re close to menopausal age, you might be having a hot flash.
+So if you’re close to menopausal age, you might be experiencing VMS.

 Next, a hot flash feels like a sudden burst of warmth in the head, face, and/neck.
 Your skin may become flushed, and you may experience a rapid heartbeat, sweating, and feelings of anxiety.
-During a hot flash, skin temperature in the face, arms, chest, abdomen, back, and digits becomes elevated and blood flow to these areas increases as well.
+Your skin temperature in the face, arms, chest, abdomen, back, and digits becomes elevated and blood flow to these areas increases as well.
 Once the body temperature drops slightly, you may also experience chills.

-Although the frequency and intensity of hot flashes varies, they typically last from one to five minutes, but some women report hot flashes lasting up to an hour.
+Although the frequency and intensity of VMS varies, they typically last from one to five minutes, but some women report hot flashes lasting up to an hour.
 They can happen at any time, day or night.
-Nighttime hot flashes—aka night sweats—are also possible, disrupting your sleep.
-They can severely disrupt daily activities, and night sweats can lead to long-term sleep issues.
+Night sweats are also possible and can disrupt your sleep.
+VMS can severely disrupt daily activities, and night sweats can lead to long-term sleep issues.

 What to do if you have a hot flash